BenKuhnhaeuser/PhyloFrame/README.md

 Notes:
 - Exemplary workflow for taxon "Calamoid1" and exon "Gene1"
 - Identical parameters used for exons and supercontigs
+- Version numbers of software used can be found in the publication

 ## 1. Quality control of sequence data
 ```fastqc Calamoid1_R*_001.fastq --extract```